WHAT IS AN ASSESSOR-LEVEL APPEAL?

 Review the facts on the property record.
 Check the living area of your home, the size of your lot, the presence or absence of a garage or finished basement, the construction materials, the quality of construction and so on.

 Review sales information for your specific neighborhood by accessing “View Comparable Sales” from your Property Details page, or by clicking here.
-Results of this search will provide verified sales in the subject property neighborhood filtered to fall within the study period.
-You may also review the entire sales database on with the Advanced Search reporting tool.
+The results of this search will provide verified sales in the subject property neighborhood filtered to fall within the study period.
+You may also review the entire sales database with the Advanced Search reporting tool.

 The Comparable Sales application helps you review sales and their property characteristics.
 It is important to compare the features of these properties to yours.
 If there are differences, the values of the properties may be different.